diegoeis/productoversee/content/authors/monique-vinhas/_index.md

 other:
 ---

 Produteira na Arco Educação, viciada em aprender e ajudar as pessoas a aprenderem melhor!
-Metida a cozinheira e a cinéfila
+Metida a cozinheira e a cinéfila.